larpchronicles/rules/chronicles-rulebook.md

 ## Economic Knowledge
 Covers trade routes, values of goods, and merchants of specific items.
 Higher ranks will reveal more hidden information or let someone sniff out particularly good deals.

+## Engineering Knowledge
+Covers civil engineering and infrastructure such as bridges, aqueducts, walls, buildings, roads, cranes, siege weapons, etc.  It cannot be used to affect game mechanics.
+Higher ranks will allow for more detailed insights.

 ## Geographical Knowledge
 Covers landmarks, terrain, maps, roads, approximate distances, and navigation.
 Higher ranks will allow for more detailed information or better navigation.